jonahbeckford/dk/docs/SPECIFICATION.md

 The build system maintains a *trust store*, with the dk OpenBSD signify key for the `CommonsBase_Std` packages as the only trusted entity by default.

+---

+🚧*missing docs*: describe the workflow performed by `prepare-version`, `distribute`, `combine` and `import-github-l2`.
+Much of the content can come from [posts/2025-10-24-overview-ci-attestations.md](posts/2025-10-24-overview-ci-attestations.md) and the `distribute.t` cram tests.

 ### Distributed Value Stores

 A distribution includes a `.zip` file of some or all of the value store.
 Entries in the zipfile must be `./{value_id}`;